As of December 2011, this is the current version. If a different version is reported, then you will need to build and install jam from source.

 Set variable x=y, overriding environment.
 One example is :

-This will ensure that the alpha-* targets are built to the exact specifications of Haiku's DefaultBuildProfiles.
+This will ensure that the release-* targets are built to the exact specifications of Haiku's DefaultBuildProfiles.

 Enables debug output, where X can be one of the following: